byuccl/dac_sdc_2022/_labs/lab_vitis_hls.md

 * **array partitioning**: partitions an array into smaller arrays, which may result in an RTL with multiple small memories or multiple registers instead of one large memory.
 This effectively increases the amount of read and write ports for the storage.

 Please refer to the [user guide](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2020_2/ug1399-vitis-hls.pdf) for details on how to apply these optimizations.

-\begin{itemize}
-	\item Vivado Design Suite User Guide, High-Level Synthesis, UG902 (v2018.2) \cite{vivado_hls}

-\begin{itemize}
-	\item Loops, p.317
- \item Arrays, p.325
-\end{itemize}
 You may insert pragmas or set directives to apply optimizations.
-You can find code snippets with inserted pragmas throughout the user guide, and a full reference is given in Chapter 4 (p.415).
+You can find code snippets with inserted pragmas throughout the user guide, and a full reference is given in Chapter 4.
-\end{itemize}

 **Your proposed solution must meet the clock period constraint, and must not exceed the resources available on the targeted FPGA (xc7z020clg484-1).**

 For the sake of simplicity, please try to only use fixed-bound *for* loop(s) in your program.
 Note that data-dependent *for* and *while* loops are synthesizable but may lead to a variable-latency design that would complicate your reporting (*You would need to perform C-RTL co-simulation to get the actual cycle count for a design with data-dependent loop bounds*).

-\section{Class Results}
+## Class Results
-On Piazza I will post a link to a Google Sheets document where you should post the results of your best solution.
+On Slack I will post a link to a Google Sheets document where you should post the results of your best solution.
 There will be two categories for rankings:
-\begin{enumerate}
-	\item \textbf{Minimum Latency.} Minimum latency provided the design fits within the resources constraints of the chip, and achieves $10\%$ error rate.
+* **Minimum Latency:** Minimum latency provided the design fits within the resources constraints of the chip, and achieves 90% accuracy.
-	\item \textbf{Most ``resource efficient".} The goal in this category is to minimize the expression $r^2 \cdot L$, where $r$ is the resource usage and $L$ is the total latency.
+* **Most resource efficient:**  The goal in this category is to minimize the expression _r<sup>2</sup> &#xb7; L_, where _r_ is the resource usage and _L_ is the total latency.
 The resource usage will be defined as the maximum fraction of resource usage for any given resource type (BRAM, DSP, FF, LUT).
-\end{enumerate}

-\section{Report}

-\begin{enumerate}
+## Report

-\item Submit a report containing the following items:
+Include a short report located as `lab_vitis_hls/report.pdf` with the following:
-\begin{itemize}
-	  \item Your name
-		\item Describe how you implement the \emph{update\_knn} and \emph{knn\_vote} functions.
+* Describe how you implemented the *update_knn* and *knn_vote* functions.
-		\item Compare different $k$ values with a table that summarizes the key stats including the error rate (accuracy), area in terms of resource utilization (number of BRAMs, DSP48s, LUTs, and FFs), and and performance in latency in number of clock cycles.
-Use the csv file generated by the script, or manually inspect \emph{knn.prj/solution1/syn/report/}.
+* Compare different _k_ values with a table that summarizes the key statistics including the error rate (accuracy), area in terms of resource utilization (number of BRAMs, DSP48s, LUTs, and FFs), and and performance in latency in number of clock cycles.
+Use the csv file generated by the script, or manually inspect _knn.prj/solution1/syn/report/_.
-		\item Describe how you added HLS pragmas/directives to minimize the latency of the synthesized design.
+* Describe how you added HLS pragmas/directives to minimize the latency of the synthesized design.
 Please contrast the performance and area of your most optimized design (i.e., with smallest latency) with the baseline design.
-For this comparison, you only need to set $k$ to 3.
+For this comparison, you only need to set _k_ to 3.
-		\item Use charts, snippets of code, or any other presentation techniques to communicate your design decisions and results.
+* Use charts, snippets of code, or any other presentation techniques to communicate your design decisions and results.

-		\item Any feedback you want to share.

-\end{itemize}

-\item Submit your source code.
-If you only change the one .cpp file, then only submit that file.
-\end{enumerate}

-\section{Submission Instructions}
+## Submission

-Submit your report and source code to \href{mailto:jgoeders@byu.edu}{jgoeders@byu.edu} with the subject: 625 Asst4
+Submit your code using tag `lab4_submission`.

-\section{Acknowledgement}
+## Acknowledgement
 This assignment was originally written by Professor Zhiru Zhang from Cornell University.
 I have modified it slightly for our class.
 The design was originally created by Professor Zhang's students, Ackerley Tng and Edgar Munoz.

-\renewcommand*{\bibfont}{\footnotesize}
-\printbibliography[heading=bibintoc]

-\end{document}